Chase's Mobile App for Android

 You can get alerts on your Android mobile device for any of your Chase accounts.
 To set this up, tap on the profile icon in the upper righthand corner of the homepage, then select "Manage Alerts."
 Select the account you want to set up an alert for, then customize your alert.
 For example, you can set up a push alert to warn you when an account balance dips below a preset amount.
 You could also get alerts for bill payments or deposit confirmations.

 The secure message center option is where you can securely send and receive messages with Chase.
 If you have an unread message, you'll see a number next to this selection.

 Chase Mobile App Security

-How to Start Using Chase Mobile App
+How to Start Using the Chase Mobile App

-Once you have an online account, use the same user name and password to log in.
-The first time you use the app, you specify which Chase accounts you want to use with the app and you will receive instructions for requesting a PIN via phone, text message, or email.
+Once you have an online account, use the same user name and password to log into the app.
+The first time you use the app, you will specify which Chase accounts you want to use with the app.
+After that, you will receive instructions for requesting a PIN via phone, text message, or email.
 You need to use that PIN to log on through the app the first time you use the app.